JustinQHu/TinySTL/README.md

 # TinySTL
-This is a simple implement of STL by huqijun.
+This is a simple implement of STL by huqijun, tested under vs2015.